Hacktoberfest/hacktoberfest-2020/README.md

 ```
 In both cases, the relevant files and changes will be available on your host, as well as on your container.

+If the app is currently stopped and you need to run migrations, you can use the `restart-app` script, which will restart the app and run any pending migrations.
+See the explanation below for more detail.

 **Reloading the server**

 There are cases where you will need to stop and restart the Rails server, in order for things like configuration changes to take effect.